 Comparing several career opportunities is a useful strategy to discover a few that you should further investigate.

-You can gain transferrable skills from any type of work experience.
+You can gain transferable skills from any type of work experience.
 Therefore, despite your work experience relating to a specific area, it will not prevent you from moving into a new role.

 Making a list of options can help you determine temporary careers that can support you in developing essential and transferable skills.
 Additionally, a wider variety of career options will help you establish which career mostly relates to your interests, values, skills and personality.

 9. Learning as Much as You Can About Each Career You are Considering